danidiaz/streamy/streamy-sig/README.md

 - *pipe*'s bidirectionality.
 - *conduit*'s integrated leftovers.
 - *streaming*'s ability to use different functors.
-- any kind of single-stepping (too different across libraries).
+- any kind of single-stepping.

 The signature doesn't provide applicative sinks as a separate type, but the various fold functions allow interoperability with the folds in the *foldl*